 Teen Fentanyl Abuse: What Parents Need to Know

-Teen fentanyl abuse can lead to tragic consequences.
-In 2015, 1 in 5 deaths among young adults involved opioids, including fentanyl.1 Becoming informed about signs of fentanyl abuse can help you decide if your teen needs more support.
+Teenage fentanyl abuse can lead to tragic consequences.
+In 2023 alone, nearly 6,000 Americans aged 15 to 24 years old died of an overdose, including fentanyl.1 Becoming informed about signs of fentanyl abuse can help any parent decide if their teen needs more support.
 Studies show that early intervention can be key to your child’s long-term recovery outcomes.2

 In This Article: